Mercy Medical Center (Cedar Rapids, Iowa)

 Mercy Medical Center is a Catholic hospital in Cedar Rapids, Iowa.
 The smaller of two metro hospitals, Mercy frequently ranks as either the best in Iowa or one of the top three.
 Mercy is a non-profit, acute-care medical center with a level III trauma center.
 Mercy Cedar Rapids is independent and not directly associated with other Mercy hospitals across the state and country.
 In addition to the non-profit hospital and clinics, Mercy operates outpatient and urgent-care clinics in a for-profit partnership with MercyCare Community Physicians.

 Overview

 One way to understand more about a hospital is to evaluate how it falls into different categories.

 Acute care

 Mercy Medical Center is an acute-care hospital, as opposed to a long-term or specialized facility.
-Despite this acute-care focus, Mercy does provide an inpatient adult psychiatric ward, an inpatient rehabilitation ward and an on-site nursing home (Hallmar).
+Despite this acute-care focus, Mercy does provide an inpatient adult psychiatric ward, an inpatient rehabilitation ward and an off-site nursing home (Hallmar).

 Trauma center

 Mercy operates a level III trauma center, which can handle almost all medical emergencies.
 In extreme or specialized situations, such as severe burns or complex pediatric cases, Mercy can transfer patients by helicopter to the University of Iowa's level I trauma center.
-Mercy is also the designated emergency room for radiation cases, such as might arise from events at the Duane Arnold nuclear power plant.
+Mercy is also the designated emergency room for radiation cases, such as might arise from events at the Duane Arnold Energy Center (DAEC).
 Mercy was the first hospital in the area to open a trauma center.